STREETLY,

 I'll take you

-down that cart track for a couple of minutes
+down that grassy track for a couple of minutes

 although of course we don't really need to go down